cloudbank-project/image-research-computing-tutorial/azure/create_an_image/index.md

 well, for example through the Azure portal.

 Note: **Starting** and **Stopping** a VM are distinct from **Terminating** it.
-Terminate a VM and it evaporates; it is gone forever.
+Terminate / Delete a VM and it evaporates; it is gone forever.

 ### Jupyter Notebook servers